-Legal Services Eligible cost are the hourly fees for legal advice and representation by Attorneys, licensed and in good standing with the bar association in Virginia, regarding matters that interfere with the program participant's ability to obtain and retain housing.
+Eligible costs are the hourly fees for legal advice and representation by Attorneys, licensed and in good standing with the bar association in Virginia, regarding matters that interfere with the program participant's ability to obtain and retain housing.
 Emergency Solutions Grant funds may be used only for these services to the extent that other appropriate legal services are unavailable or inaccessible within the community.